-Efforts to expand local parks and trails systems throughout the county has increased access to parks and recreation opportunities.

-The percent of Lincoln County residents living close to a park or recreational facility was 64% in 2010 and 2021.
+Efforts to expand local parks and trail systems throughout the county has increased access to parks and recreation opportunities, with 64% of Lincoln County residents living close to a park or recreational facility in 2020 and 2021.
 Adult nutrition data is limited for Lincoln County, however in Wisconsin 38.8% adults report eating fruit less than one time per day and 20.1% eating vegetables less than one time per day.
-42 The percentage of Lincoln County high school students who reported eating fruit everyday in the past week was 44% in 2019 (WI 43%) and the percent who at vegetables every day in the past week was 43%
+42 The percentage of Lincoln County high school students who reported eating fruit everyday in the past week was 44% in 2019 (WI 43%) and the percent who at vegetables every day in the past week was 43% (WI 40%).
+7